Enhancing ground state population and macroscopic coherence of room-temperature WS$_2$ polaritons through engineered confinement

 A distinct advantage of our trap design is the ability to inject free polaritons in a single monolayer region outside the trap, e.g. with a ring-shaped laser profile (see Fig.~\ref{fig:Fig5}a).
 We do this by using an optical mask \cite{Dall2014} with multiple holes arranged in a ring, and imaging it onto the sample (Fig. \ref{fig:Fig5}b).
-Because the propagation distance of the free, travelling polaritons is limited only by their lifetime \cite{Wurdack2021}, a fraction of them reach the trap and are confined.
+Because the propagation distance of the free, travelling polaritons is limited mainly by their lifetime \cite{Wurdack2021}, a fraction of them reach the trap and are confined.
 The angle-resolved PL, spatially filtered at the position of the trap, shows the free polariton emission above $E\approx1.94~\mathrm{eV}$, as well as the trapped polariton emission (see Fig.~\ref{fig:Fig5}c) with an inhomogeneous intensity distribution due to the cavity gradient.
 This demonstrates effective energy transfer through the Ga$_2$O$_3$ tunnel barrier by the polaritons that are exclusively excited on the large monolayer.
-Remarkably, this indirect excitation of trapped polaritons leads to the same magnitude and extent of spatial coherence (Fig.~\ref{fig:Fig5}d) as that observed when the pump is focused directly on the trap (see Fig.~\ref{fig:Fig4}).
+The indirect excitation of trapped polaritons leads to the same magnitude ($g^{(1)}\approx 0.3$) and extent of spatial coherence (Fig.~\ref{fig:Fig5}d) as that observed when the pump is focused directly on the trap (see Fig.~\ref{fig:Fig4} and \cite{SM}), confirming the inherent partial coherence of the trapped polaritons in the thermal regime.

-{\it Conclusion}.-- In conclusion, we have engineered a 2D trap for room-temperature WS$_2$ polaritons by locally increasing the light-matter coupling in a mechanically assembled, all-dielectric microcavity.
-We demonstrated that the confinement leads to enhancement of the polariton population in the ground state.
-Power-dependent measurements indicate that this enhancement is related to more efficient energy relaxation for the trapped polaritons.
-Furthermore, we found significantly enhanced macroscopic phase coherence for the trapped polaritons compared to free polaritons, and linked this effect to suppression of inhomogeneous dephasing.
-Finally, our demonstration of populating the engineered trap indirectly, with free polaritons excited outside the trap, is an important step towards manipulating electrically-injected polaritons on a microchip, e.g., by using ring contacts previously employed for polariton lasers \cite{Schneider2012}.
+{\it Conclusion}.-- We have engineered a 2D trap for room-temperature WS$_2$ polaritons by locally increasing the light-matter coupling in a mechanically assembled, all-dielectric microcavity.
+We demonstrated that the confinement leads to enhancement of the ground state population due to more efficient energy redistribution of the trapped polariton population between the different energy states.
+Furthermore, we found significantly enhanced macroscopic phase coherence for the trapped polaritons compared to free polaritons, and linked it to suppression of inhomogeneous dephasing.
+Finally, our demonstration of populating the engineered trap indirectly, with free polaritons excited outside the trap, is an important step towards electrically-injected devices, e.g., polariton lasers utilising ring contacts \cite{Schneider2012}.